-You’ll develop skills and attitudes that support your academic achievement, a better understanding of yourself and others, and a greater ability to balance your academic and social life.
+You’ll develop skills and connections that support your academic achievement, a better understanding of yourself and others, and a greater ability to balance your academic and social life.
 This eases your transition to college life, and provides you with a group of peers and friends who become like a family away from home.

 More than 25 learning communities are offered, grouped under the broad categories of: